| Pro-people Media (English) Empowering Rural People through

 place in their own community and the democratic decision-making

+process.
+The feeling of self-respect and self-confidence is increased.
 The result is even greater when rural people can produce

 their own newspaper articles, respond to others views, and participate